 There is a close connection between the Cartesian lattice and the Hamming graph.
-Recall that A^n is the set of words of length n over the alphabet A. The Hamming graph has vertex set A^n ; two vertices are joined if as words they agree in all positions except one (that is, they have Hamming distance 1).
+Recall that A^n is the set of words of length n over the alphabet A. The Hamming graph has vertex set A^n ; two vertices are joined if as words the agree in all positions except one (that is, they have Hamming distance 1).
 Said otherwise, two elements of A^n are joined if they are contained in the same part of a minimal non-trivial partition of the Cartesian lattice.
+So graph and lattice determine each other.